 By providing the holding deposit*, you are agreeing to the Agent/Landlord pursuing credit and reference checks to ensure that the information provided by you on the Tenancy Application Form(s) (and Guarantor Application Form(s), (if applicable) is true and correct.

 If you are worried about your credit score/history, we suggest that you obtain an independent credit report, as your holding deposit is non-refundable even if you didn’t know that your credit score was unsatisfactory.

 The applicant understands that this holding deposit is NON-REFUNDABLE under any circumstances as third party costs are incurred when obtaining credit and reference checks.
 This also applies where another agent is marketing the property and the Landlord chooses an applicant from the other agency.

 It is the agent’s legal responsibility to inform you, if asked, if there are any other applicants currently applying for the property.

 It is not on a first-come, first-serve basis.
 The landlord has many variables which affect his/her decision including amount of deposit willing to be supplied, move-in date, furnishing standard, etc.

-The applicant understands that if they wish to provide a holding fee (£100.00 recommended), deducted from the balance of monies due upon commencement of Tenancy), that they will be preventing us (not other agents/the Landlord) from booking new viewings, undertaking credit and reference checks on other applicants, which will ensure the applicant will not lose the property, unless they fail part or all of the credit and/or reference checks, fail to provide requested documentation within 10 working days, and/or are refused by the Landlord for reasons beyond our control.
+The applicant understands that if they wish to provide a holding deposit (equivalent to one week’s rent recommended), deducted from the balance of monies due upon commencement of Tenancy), that they will be preventing us (not other agents/the Landlord) from booking new viewings, undertaking credit and reference checks on other applicants, which will ensure the applicant will not lose the property, unless they fail part or all of the credit and/or reference checks, fail to provide requested documentation within 10 working days, and/or are refused by the Landlord for reasons beyond our control.